I’M NOT ALLOWED TO BE ANGRY

 EXP: Mark (P-A) & Sandy (V.) meet at a classical concert & become art-loving, theater-going friends.
 Mark regularly says self-deprecating things that are clever & funny, & Sandy obliges by laughing.

-Later he buys her a B/day gift which deeply offends her artistic & Christian values – an ugly-made Indian goddess statue – knowing her religious background!
+Later he buys her a B/day gift which deeply offends her artistic & Christian values – an ugly-made goddess statue – knowing her religious background!
 She can’t imagine his intention – but is outraged.
 She instantly blows up at him & gives the gift back.
-Naturally he’s hurt & angry – but doesn’t show it.
-Instead he mails her a scathing note – making her the ‘bad one’.
+Naturally he’s shocked & insulted.
+After all – it was well-meaning.
+Instead he mails her a self-righteous note, asking “Is that any way for a Christian to act?”.
 End of friendship!
-Sandy feels ashamed for blowing up but also relieved.
+Sandy feels ashamed for blowing up but also relieved to get away.

 NEXT: Passive-Aggressive ACoAs, (Part 3)